SearchWP Blog

 Let’s assume we want to limit search on our test site to the News category.

-Then enter the name of a category you want to limit your search to in the rightmost field.
+From here, you can then enter the name of a category you want to limit your search to in the rightmost field.
 In our case, it’ll be the News.

 After you finish customizing the rules of your search engine, click Done to save your changes.